Cassar Heating & Air Conditioning

 How long does hot water tank installation take?

-Does Cassar remove and dispose of old hot water tanks?
+Does Cassar remove and dispose of old hot water tanks in Newcastle?

-What brands of hot water tank does Cassar install?
+What brands of hot water tank does Cassar install in Newcastle?

 ★★★★★